Lower Bright Angel Trail:

 Getting to the Trailhead

-This hike is located on the South Rim of the Grand Canyon, about 5 hours southeast of Las Vegas, and starts near the Bright Angel Lodge.
-For details of Getting to the Trailhead, see the Upper Bright Angel Trail.
+This hike is located on the South Rim of the Grand Canyon, about 5 hours southeast of Las Vegas, and starts near the BA Lodge.
+For details of getting to the trailhead, see Upper Bright Angel Trail.

 Bright Angel Trail